colindresj/saffron/README.md

 ```

 ##Updating
-To get the latest mixins you should update the Saffron gem every once in a while.
+To get the latest mixins you should update the Saffron files every once in a while.
 You can do so by running:
 ```
 saffron update
 ```
-If you initially installed Saffron into a specific directory using the `-p` flag, you'll need to do the the same when updating:
+If you initially installed Saffron in a specific directory using the `-p` flag, you'll need to do the the same when updating:
 ```
-saffron update -p path/to/directory
+saffron update -p path/to/directory/
 ```

 ##Browser Support